 We hold a monthly coffee morning on the first Tuesday of each month between 10.00 - 12.00 am, which is well attended, and the bacon 'buppies' and homemade cakes are well received.
 It is a wonderful time of fellowship for all who attend.

-We are pleased to offer a Bible Study once a month, on a Thursday morning and a Share with Prayer meeting also once a month on a Thursday morning both at 10.30 am. conducted by Andrew Parfitt, which is very popular and attended by many from other churches.
+We are pleased to offer a Bible Study once a month, on a Thursday morning and a Share with Prayer meeting also once a month on a Thursday morning both at 10.30 am, conducted by Andrew Parfitt, which is very popular and attended by many from other churches.
 Come a little earlier and have a coffee first.

 The Maidstone Christian Cancer Support Group hold their meetings at Linton Road too.
 They are meeting on May 16th, and June 20th, at 12.30 pm for lunch together (bring some food - drinks and cake provided), followed by an informal service for those connected to someone with, or experiencing cancer.
 Conducted by Andrew Parfitt.
 Everyone welcome!
 For further details contact Ann and Andrew Parfitt.

 In addition the Maidstone branch of the 'Good News for Everyone' (Previously known as the Gideons) meet at the church for prayer and discussion once a month.

 We also lend our church to other churches who may need an additional venue to hold training and/or leadership days, or somewhere to meet and pray.

-On April 26th 2021, we celebrated our 196th church Anniversary.
+On April 26th 2022, we celebrate our 197th church Anniversary.
 Having been built in 1825, our building has seen many changes locally, and also many changes in the numbers of worshippers, but there has always been a witness here, which we pray will continue for many years to come.
 Only three years to our 2nd centenary!